louisdevie/birdway/docs/source/about.md

 ### Full type inference

 Birdway is statically and strongly typed, but doesn't require bindings, function arguments and return values to be typed.
-The types of a value is determined by how it is created and used.
+The type of a value is determined by how it is created and used.

 ### Other features